karel-burda/locking-container/README.md

 });
 ```
 ### `locking_container`
-The class inherits from the above `locking_container_basic` and implements additional locking variants to all STL containers.
+The class inherits from the above described `locking_container_basic` and implements additional locking variants to all STL containers' methods.

-This results in implementing each of the container's method variant with the `_lock` suffix.
+This results in implementing each of the container's method variant in a locking manner; the method is named with the `_lock` suffix.
-So for the `std::vector<...>`, we have these:
+So, for the `std::vector<...>`, we have these:
   * `emplace_back_write_lock(...)`
   * `size_read_lock(...)`
   * `capacity_read_lock(...)`